jmgilman/rustify/README.md

 * The `method` argument specifies the type of the HTTP request.
 * The `result` argument specifies the type of response that the `execute()` method will return.
 This type must derive `Deserialize`.
-* The `transform` argument specifies an optional function which will be passed the raw response body as a String and return a String with any necessary modifications.
-In the example above, we're assuming the API returns responses wrapped in some generic wrapper (`TestWrapper`) and so our `strip` function parses the response, pulls the value out of the wrapper, and returns it.
 * The `builder` argument tells the macro to add some useful functions for when the endpoint is using the `Builder` derive macro from `derive_builder`.
-In particular, it adds a `builder()` static method to the base struct and an `execute()` method to the generated `TestBuilder` struct which automatically calls `build()` on `TestBuilder` and then executes the result.
+In particular, it adds a `builder()` static method to the base struct and the `execute()` methods to the generated `TestBuilder` struct which automatically calls `build()` on `TestBuilder` and then executes the result.
 This allows for concise calls like this:
 `Test::builder().name("test").kind("test").execute(&client);`.

+Endpoints contain two methods for executing requests; in this example the `execute_m()` variant is being used which allows passing an instance of an object that implements `MiddleWare` which can be used to mutate the request and response object respectively.
+Here the an arbitrary request header containing a fictitious API token is being injected and the response has a wrapper removed before final parsing.

 This example also demonstrates a common pattern of using `skip_serializing_none` macro to force `serde` to not serialize fields of type `Option::None`.
 When